nickmackenzie/dont-get-zohod/pages/Deluge/Lists/filter-list-of-objects.md

+---
+title: Filter List of Objects
+description: Learn how to filter a list of objects against another list of objects, grouping similar objects and non-similar objects.
+---
 # Filter List of Objects

 Filters a list list of objects against another list of objects grouping similar objects and non similar objects.